How We Make Chocolate

 The magic begins as the heat from the crushing action begins to melt

 Soon the cocoa solids become so small as to leave the emulsion appearing smooth, like the chocolate in a chocolate fountain.
-Grinding is continued until the size of the cocoa solids is so small as to be undetectable...nominally less than 22 microns (22 one-thousandths of a millimeter).
+Grinding is continued until the size of the cocoa solids is so small as to be undetectable...nominally less than 22 microns (22 one-thousandths of a millimeter)..as one visitor said, we're making "dust" suspended in oil.
 This usually takes about 24 hours.
 Particle size is measured directly by dipping a toothpick into the flowing, chocolate-y mass and transferring a small spot of it between the anvil and spindle faces of a digital micrometer.
-A distinct benefit of this method is the tester gets to taste the proto-chocolate (ie: can lick the toothpick).
+A bio-assay is also performed at this time..(we lick the chocolate off of the toothpick).

 Still, though, it's not "CHOCOLATE".